A modal analysis of the behavior of inertial particles in turbulence: Three-dimensional isotropic turbulence: extension to multimodal excitation

 From $\tilde \rho^{\rm Q_\eta}$, $\mathcal C^t_\eta$ is computed for RM, SL, and the present analysis.
 The method described in Section \ref{numerical} is employed to compute the reference quantities.
-Treating each of the individual $10^4$ particles as an independent sample, we construct the PDF of $\mathcal C^t_\eta$ (Figure \ref{fig:C3_pdf}).
-In terms of accuracy, the overall trend is similar to the previous case studies with the present analysis being the closest to the reference followed by SL and RM.
-The only exception is ${\rm St}=1$ where the PDF from the present analysis is extremely skewed and shows a second unphysical peak at $\mathcal C^t_\eta \approx -0.5$.
+To improve accuracy, computations are performed with 12 time steps between consecutive records of $\nabla \bl u_\eta$, i.e. $\Delta t=\tau_\eta/120$.
+To prevent ill-conditioning of $\bl A$ in Eq.~\eqref{A_trans}, the time integration period is limited to 12.5$\tau$ when $\tau < 56$, whereas the entire interval of 700$\tau_\eta$ is considered for $\tau \ge 56$.
+This division to sub-intervals is uniformly applied to the computation of the input to the models and also the calculation of the reference results to ensure a one-to-one comparison between the two.
+To construct the PDF of $\mathcal C^t_\eta$, each sub-interval associated with each $10^4$ particles is treated as an independent ensemble (Figure \ref{fig:C3_pdf}).
+The overall trend is similar to what was observed in Section~\ref{comp} for the one-dimensional case with the present analysis being the closest to the reference followed by SL and RM.
+The only exception is ${\rm St}=1$ where the PDF from the present analysis is skewed and shows a second unphysical peak at $\mathcal C^t_\eta \approx -0.5$.